ASM-Advised-Projects/rasm-software/src/README.md

-Nearly all of the code is in the 'headers' folder.
 The four cpp files defined here each run their own program.

 * rasm_main.cpp -- Operates the RASM in a hospital environment.